From Here to Eternity

-From Here to Eternity is a 1953 American drama romance war film directed by Fred Zinnemann, and written by Daniel Taradash, based on the 1951 novel of the same name by James Jones.
-The picture deals with the tribulations of three U.S. Army soldiers, played by Burt Lancaster, Montgomery Clift, and Frank Sinatra, stationed on Hawaii in the months leading up to the attack on Pearl Harbor.
-Deborah Kerr and Donna Reed portray the women in their lives, and the supporting cast includes Ernest Borgnine, Philip Ober, Jack Warden, Mickey Shaughnessy, Claude Akins, and George Reeves.
+From Here to Eternity is a 1953 American romantic war drama film directed by Fred Zinnemann and written by Daniel Taradash, based on the 1951 novel of the same name by James Jones.
+It deals with the tribulations of three United States Army soldiers, played by Burt Lancaster, Montgomery Clift, and Frank Sinatra, stationed on Hawaii in the months leading up to the attack on Pearl Harbor.
+Deborah Kerr and Donna Reed portray the women in their lives.
+The supporting cast includes Ernest Borgnine, Philip Ober, Jack Warden, Mickey Shaughnessy, Claude Akins, and George Reeves.

-The film won eight Academy Awards out of 13 nominations, including awards for Best Picture, Best Director (Fred Zinnemann), Adapted Screenplay, Supporting Actor (Frank Sinatra), and Supporting Actress (Donna Reed).
-The film's title originates from Rudyard Kipling's 1892 poem "Gentlemen-Rankers", about soldiers of the British Empire who had "lost [their] way" and were "damned from here to eternity".
+It won 8 Academy Awards out of 13 nominations, including Best Picture, Director (Fred Zinnemann), Adapted Screenplay, Supporting Actor (Frank Sinatra), and Supporting Actress (Donna Reed).
+Jones's book title originates from Rudyard Kipling's 1892 poem "Gentlemen-Rankers", about soldiers of the British Empire who had "lost [their] way" and were "damned from here to eternity".

-In 2002, From Here to Eternity was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The film is famed for its torrid seaside scene of two of its main characters lying in the sand at the water's edge kissing in an adulterous tryst, a groundbreaking display in its time.
+In 2002, From Here To Eternity was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1941, bugler and career soldier Private Robert E. Lee Prewitt transfers from Fort Shafter to a rifle company at Schofield Barracks on the island of Oahu.
-Because Prewitt was also a boxer, Captain Dana "Dynamite" Holmes wants him on his regimental team.
-Prewitt refuses.
+In 1941, Private Robert E. Lee Prewitt, a bugler and career soldier who was once a professional boxer, transfers from Fort Shafter to a rifle company at Schofield Barracks on the island of Oahu.
+Captain Dana "Dynamite" Holmes wants him on his regimental boxing team, but Prewitt refuses absolutely, with no further explanation.
 Consequently, Holmes makes Prewitt's life miserable and ultimately orders First Sergeant Milton Warden to prepare a court-martial.
 Warden suggests doubling Prewitt's company punishment as an alternative.
 Prewitt is hazed by the other NCOs and is supported only by his close friend, Private Angelo Maggio.

 Prewitt and Maggio join a social club where Prewitt becomes attracted to Lorene.
 Prewitt confides to her he quit boxing after blinding his sparring partner.
-At the club, Maggio has an argument with stockade Sergeant "Fatso" Judson.
+At the club, Maggio argues with stockade Sergeant "Fatso" Judson.
 Later, at a local bar, Judson provokes Maggio and the two nearly come to blows before Warden intervenes.

-Despite being warned, Warden risks prison when he starts seeing Holmes' wife Karen.
-Her marriage to Holmes is fraught with infidelity, exacerbated after the stillbirth of a child and Karen's subsequent infertility.
+Despite being warned, Warden risks prison when he starts fraternizing with Holmes's wife, Karen.
+Her marriage to Holmes is unhappy and distant, made worse after Holmes's drinking and infidelity resulted in the stillbirth of her only child and consequent infertility.
 Karen encourages Warden to become an officer, which would enable her to divorce Holmes and marry him.

 Maggio is sentenced to the stockade after walking off guard duty and getting drunk, subjecting him to Judson's unqualified (and unauthorized) wrath.
-Prewitt discovers Lorene's name is really Alma and her goal is to make enough money at the club to go back to the mainland.
+Prewitt discovers Lorene's name is really Alma, and her goal is to make enough money at the club to go back to the mainland and marry.
 Prewitt tells her his career is in the military, and the two wonder whether they have a future together.